rocketblend/cross-wails/README.md

 # Cross Wails

+Docker Image for Cross Compiling [Wails Applications](https://wails.io/)

+> [!NOTE]
-This repository serves as a fork of the original [Cross Wails repository](https://github.com/abjrcode/cross-wails).
+> This repository serves as a fork of the original [Cross Wails repository](https://github.com/abjrcode/cross-wails).
 It was detached from the original due to PRs defaulting to that directory, and adjustments were made to tailor it for this projects needs.

 ## Usage